SegaWorld London: Development

-The Trocadero was originally intended to be the site for a smaller scale Sega amusement venue, scheduled to open shortly after the launch of the then-flagship Sega World centre in Bournemouth during July 1993.
-This was aborted, with Sega instead opening venues in other London locations like Colindale's Oriental City shopping centre in the following months.
-However, by January 1995, a new deal had been reached with Trocadero owner Nick Leslau to create a venue under Sega's "Amusement Theme Park" concept, which launched the previous year in Japan with the openings of Osaka ATC Galbo in the Asian Trade Center, Osaka, and the first Joypolis indoor theme park in Shin-Yamashita, Yokohama.
+The Trocadero was originally reported to be planned as the site for a smaller scale Sega amusement venue, scheduled to open shortly after the launch of the UK's then-flagship Sega World centre in Bournemouth during July 1993.
+This was aborted, with Sega instead opening venues in other London locations such as Colindale's Oriental City shopping centre in the following months.
+However, by January 1995, a new deal had been reached with Trocadero and Burford Group owner Nick Leslau to create a venue under Sega's "Amusement Theme Park" concept, which launched the previous year in Japan with the openings of Osaka ATC Galbo in the Asian Trade Center, Osaka, and the first Joypolis indoor theme park in Shin-Yamashita, Yokohama.
 The park would contain much of the same interactive attractions released in Japan during the previous years and developed by Sega's AM5 division, including the AS-1 simulator.

 Construction began on SegaWorld London in late 1995.
 Proposed to use 100,000 square feet across the seven unused floors of the Trocadero building, it instigated a large-scale refurbishment of the central shopping atrium itself in the process.
 At least £45 million was revealed to have been spent on the park's creation, with Sega appointing numerous firms such as Tibbats Associates and RTKL for its design.
-Anticipation for the opening was created in a number of gaming magazines; Sega staged a number of press events centred around the construction of the centre during 1996.
+Anticipation for the opening was created in a number of gaming magazines; Sega staged a number of press events centred around the final construction stages of the centre from April to August 1996.
 A high-level sponsorship deal was made with Pepsi to sponsor the Trocadero in the weeks leading up to the opening, though this did not benefit Sega directly.